What Is SQL ?

-Available as part of the Professional edition, SQL (Structured Query Language) is a language used to query data sources, normally databases such as Microsoft Access, but also including other SQL compatible packages, such as Microsoft Excel.
+Available as part of Simul8 Professional, SQL (Structured Query Language) is a language used to query data sources, normally databases such as Microsoft Access, but also including other SQL compatible packages, such as Microsoft Excel.

 New Data Source Names can be created by using the ODBC Data Source Administrator supplied as part of Windows.

-See the Help file Setting Up a Database Input for step by step instructions on how to do this in Windows XP.
+You are now ready to activate the database import module in the simulation.
+See the Help file Setting Up a Database Input for instructions on how to set up the SQL Connection within Simul8.

 Updating an existing database source in 64-bit Simul8

 If you use 64-bit Simul8 to open an SQL connection that was created in 32-bit, you will need to recreate the DSN from the 32-bit ODBC version in 64-bit ODBC.
 To do this, please follow the instructions listed above under ‘Setting up a new database source’.